girardHU/django-restful-api/README.md

 # Django Restful Todo API

-This example API is fully docker containerized with a postgresql database and authentication is fully managed using Django session based auth.
+This example of a Django REST Framework API is fully docker containerized with a postgresql database and authenticated using Django session based auth.

 Of course this is a very simplified app but it is fully scalable.

-Note : the commands following assumes that the user you use is part of the docker group.
-If not you will need to prefix every docker command with `sudo`.

 ## To run the App
+>**_NOTE:_** The following commands assume that the user is part of the docker group.
+If he is not you will need to prefix every docker command with `sudo`.
 ```bash
 docker compose up
 ```

-Once the migrations are applied and everything is up, we need to create a superuser :
+Once the migrations are applied and both containers are up, we need to create a superuser:
 ```bash
 docker exec -it django-restful-api-web-1 /bin/bash